rocqetry/rocqet/README.md

 $ opam install rocqet
 ```

-Right now, you can follow these steps to get build:
+Right now, you can follow these steps:
 1. Install [opam](https://opam.ocaml.org/doc/Install.html)

 2. Create a new opam switch with OCaml `5.1.0`: